MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/download-migration-assistant.md

 manager: shujoshi
 ---

-# Download the Migration Assitant for migrating the Unified Service Desk configurations from Web Client to Unified Interface App
+# Download Migration Assistant to migrate Unified Service Desk configurations from Web Client to Unified Interface App

 ## Download Web Client - Unified Interface Migration Assistant

-The Web Client - Unified Interface Migration Assistant is an executable file, which you can download and save it in your machine.
+The Web Client - Unified Interface Migration Assistant is an executable file that you can download and save on your machine.
 After downloading, you can run the executable file to start the migration process.

 Download the [Web Client – Unified Interface Migration Assistant](https://go.microsoft.com/fwlink/?linkid=2005839).